First Time Buyer FAQ’s

 However with help from Government schemes and savings accounts there are ways to help you save for your deposit.

-• The government has a number of Affordable Home Ownership Schemes that First Time Buyers can take advantage of, visit the governments page here for more information
+- The government has a number of Affordable Home Ownership Schemes that First Time Buyers can take advantage of.

-Please be aware that our FAQs do not cover all aspects of our lending criteria, for further information or guidance please get in touch here or by telephone on 01509 610707.
+Please be aware that our FAQs do not cover all aspects of our lending criteria, for further information or guidance please use our online contact form or telephone us on 01509 610707.